 Music Director and Conductor Robert Baldwin

-Dr. Baldwin has studied conducting in the United States and in Saint Petersburg, Russia.
-He holds degrees from the University of Northern Colorado, University of Iowa, and the University of Arizona.
-He makes his home in Salt Lake City, Utah where, in his spare time, he enjoys reading, hiking, fishing and spending time with his family.
+Previously, he has held faculty and conducting positions at the University of Kentucky, Lexington Philharmonic, New American Symphony, Flagstaff Symphony and Northern Arizona University.
+Dr. Baldwin studied conducting in the United States and in Saint Petersburg, Russia, holding degrees in viola performance from the University of Northern Colorado and the University of Iowa, and a DMA in orchestral conducting from the University of Arizona.
+He makes his home in Salt Lake City, Utah where, in his spare time, he enjoys reading, writing, hiking, and spending time with his family.

-Assistant Conductor Larry Spell
+Assistant Conductor Brandon Horrocks

 In his final year as a Master of Music candidate in Instrumental Conducting at the University of Utah, Brandon serves as an Assistant Conductor of the Campus Symphony and is an Assistant Conductor for the Utah Philharmonia ensemble as well.
 Additionally, he serves as the Orchestra Librarian for the University of Utah orchestras.

 In the Salt Lake community, Brandon is the Interim Music Director of the Utah Philharmonic Orchestra in Bluffdale and is a choir section leader with the Cathedral of the Madeleine Choir in Salt Lake City.
 For the Spring of 2021, Brandon is excited to serve as the Assistant Conductor for the Salt Lake Symphony.